amitadate/EECS-337-NLP-Project-02/README.md

 ## Transformations

-a) ----> To view scraped data, Ingridients, Nutrition and Methods
+0) ----> To view scraped data, Ingridients, Nutrition and Methods

 1) ----> Transform to Healthy